 The Lord’s Response to the Pharisees 1

 That’s the Lord’s first point.
 And, of course, the hardness of our hearts is at the root of all our problems, isn’t it?
 If Adam had not sinned in the beginning, then there would never have been any need for divorce in the world; and Adam and Eve and every husband and wife after them would have loved one another perfectly.
 But once sin came into the world, God announced that from that time on there would be trouble and conflict in the home.
 The woman would desire to overpower her husband and to dominate him, while the man in turn would try to overpower and dominate his wife.
 In other words, there would be this conflict in the home.
 Instead of loving one another with a perfect love, Adam and Eve — and every husband and wife after them — will compete with one another and will argue with one another and will fight with one another.
 We’ll be like this with one another, because we’re sinners who sin continually against the Lord and against one another, so that instead of loving and serving one another, we sin against each other.
 And so, because we live in a fallen world, and because we’re sinners whose hearts are hardened by sin, husband and wives who once loved each other more than they loved anyone else in all the world, turn on one another and they begin to despise one another.
-And so, because our hearts are hard, and we sin against one another like this, and marriages break down, the Lord God permitted divorce.
+And so, because our hearts are hard, and we sin against one another like this, the Lord God permitted divorce.
 But just because he permits it, doesn’t mean he approves of it.

 The Lord’s Response to the Pharisees 2